We need to talk about meetings

 5. Mental overwhelm

-Repeated task-switching can provoke a state of distraction, worry and overwhelm.
-This raises blood pressure and the levels of stress hormone making it harder to concentrate.
+Repeated task-switching can provoke a state of ongoing distraction, worry and overwhelm.
+This raises blood pressure and levels of stress hormones making it harder to concentrate.

-Constant meetings or other interruptions can also have the knock-on effect of feeling like you have to work at pace and/or later to get the task done.
-Over time, this can cause someone to become disengaged or need time off work for stress/burnout.
+Constant meetings or other interruptions can also have the knock-on effect of feeling like you have to work at pace and/or work longer to get the task done.
+Over time, this can cause us to become disengaged or need time off due to stress/burnout.

 6. Quality issues